-- 1 Technologies for Detection and Treatment of Fresh Cow Urine Patches, and Robotic Technologies for Precision Farming Tasks
+- 1 Technology for Detection and Treatment of Fresh Cow Urine Patches

-Technologies for Detection and Treatment of Fresh Cow Urine Patches, and Robotic Technologies for Precision Farming Tasks
+Technology for Detection and Treatment of Fresh Cow Urine Patches

 Leaching of nitrate-nitrogen (NO3-N) from cow urine patches is the most serious threat facing the future viability – environmental and quite possibly economic – of grazed dairy farms in New Zealand, and ultimately in many countries around the world.
 Proposed solutions to this problem have largely focused on changing the fundamental basis of the year-round grazing model to one extent or another, all requiring increased capital expenditure on and maintenance of housing or stand-off pads, and capital and running costs on collecting and distribution of manure.
 Solutions that permit full-time grazing are largely focused on means of better matching the energy and protein ratio of the feed to the cow’s intake requirements, such as by different plant species, or mixes of crops and pasture.